Below, you’ll find the poem ‘Orpheus Confesses to Eurydice’ by Sujata Bhatt.

 If you’re interested in our complete Sujata Bhatt Poetry course, click here.

-For a limited time, our Sujata Bhatt Poetry course is 50% off!
+For a limited time, the Sujata Bhatt Poetry course is 50% off!
 Just use the code BHATT50 at checkout to receive the course for only £9!
-You can preview some of the videos and documents for free to make sure that it’s right for you.

 For all our English Literature and Language courses, click here.